MartaJopp/myRetail/readme.md

 Test can be run by executing npm test.

-API documentation is located at localhost:5000/apidoc or on the live demo at https://morning-oasis-48913.herokuapp.com/apidoc/.
+API documentation is located at localhost:5000/apidoc or on the live demo /apidoc - [click here](https://morning-oasis-48913.herokuapp.com/apidoc/).

 ## Screen Shot